 Special bonuses may be provided related to significant projects, acquisition-related integration and/or synergy targets, or for other reasons, as determined at the discretion of the Board from time to time.
-In 2022, Mr. Potter, Mr. Gould, and Mr. McInerney received a special bonus in recognition of their contributions to successful deal transactions.
+In 2023, Mr. Potter and Mr. Dibden received a special bonus in recognition of their contributions to successful deal transactions.
+Mr. Murchison received a special bonus in recognition of his progress in executing strategy.